canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

     IRQ 9 is associated with Core 13.
 Affinity Mask: fffff

-Then you can rewrite the `smp_affinity` file to set the IRQ to be handled by the CPU(s) you want.
+Then you can rewrite the `smp_affinity` file to set the IRQ to be handled by the CPUs you want.
 Since kernel 3.0 it's possible to use the `/proc/irq/<IRQ-NUMBER>/smp_affinity_list`, based on the previous output, if you want to set the IRQ 16 to be handled by the CPUs 0-12 and 14-19 (excluding the CPU 13), you can run: